 They’ll be a whole lot less offended by your refusal to attend if they already know how much of a workload you’re competing with, rather than you constantly saying that you “just can’t make it.”

 Also, if you live with others, they need to understand when you may have study and work commitments.
 If your work shifts are different to theirs, for example, and you need to get a good night’s sleep after a long shift in time for your study schedule, but that happens to be the same time they’d like to host a party or play their music really loud, make sure you communicate what’s going on with you and how the routine needs to be for all people involved.
+Consider newsletter templates from Adobe Spark as a way of reaching out to your social groups and communicating to them in a formal way.

 Sure, some compromises will need to be made along the way, but these will only work effectively if you’re speaking honestly about the commitments you have.